 There are two main systems in the U.S. that govern ownership of property in a marriage and liability for a spouse’s debts.
 If you live in a community property state, you probably will be responsible for debts accumulated by your spouse during the marriage.
-(These states are California, Texas, Arizona, New Mexico, Nevada, Washington, Idaho, Wisconsin, and Louisiana, while Alaska makes it optional.)
+(These states are California, Texas, Arizona, New Mexico, Nevada, Washington, Idaho, Wisconsin, and Louisiana, while Alaska, South Dakota, and Tennessee make it optional.)
 On the other hand, if you do not live in a community property state, you probably are not liable for the debts accumulated by your spouse.
 There may be some exceptions if the debts are related to necessities of life for your family, such as food and clothing for your children.

 These rules also apply to domestic partnerships and civil unions if the state views these statuses as equivalent to marriage.
 They do not apply if the state does not view domestic partnerships and civil unions as equivalent to marriage.

 If a spouse incurs a debt before they get married, and then they get married before they have paid it off, only that spouse will be liable for the debt in most cases.
 By contrast, the couple will be jointly liable if a spouse signs the paperwork for a debt during the marriage, even if the other spouse was unaware of the debt.
 If the spouses get a legal separation or a divorce, the debt reverts to the spouse who incurred it, and the other spouse usually will not be liable for it.
 However, a debt related to jointly owned assets or a joint account may remain with both spouses, as may debts based on family necessities.

 Community Property States

 Alaska, South Dakota, Tennessee, Kentucky, and Florida allow spouses to opt into a community property framework if they meet certain requirements, which vary by state.